4. Provocation

 Prior to 2015, the portion of section 232(2) underlined above was not part of the provision.
 Instead of the portion underlined above, the provision defined provocation as a ‘wrongful act or insult’ by the victim that would cause an ordinary person to lose the power of self-control, with the accused acting on the sudden and before there was time for their passions to cool.

 In 2019, the BC Supreme Court, in R v Simard held that the words added to 232(2) in the 2015 amendments violate section 7 of the Charter (and the SCC dismissed a direct application for leave to appeal this decision).
-What follows is a summary of the law remaining valid in BC.
+Justice Thompson in Simard held that 232(2) should now be read as follows:

 Elements of the defence of provocation set out in R v.
-Hill:
+Hill (and modified by Simard):

-(1) Would an ordinary person be deprived of self-control by the victim’s act? (objective)
+(1) Would an ordinary person be deprived of self-control by the victim’s conduct? (objective)

 (2) Did A in fact act lose control as a result of these provocative acts? (subjective)